gprabowski/tiny_cad/README.md

 - [ ] selecting a curve makes all points added be added to that curve
 - [ ] moving to geom shader
 - [ ] changing scene / screen coords of cursor
+- [ ] change all uniforms setting to DSA

 ### QoL
 - [ ] naming of components / systems